I'm Kelly. I live downtown, and I know this city.

 Not "I visited Savannah and loved it."
 Not "I've been coming here for years."
 I mean I live in the heart of the historic district — right in the middle of everything — and I've spent five years learning this city the way you can only learn a place when it's actually home.

-Be Our Gaston exists because people kept asking me where to eat, where to stay, what to skip, and how to spend their time here — and I kept giving them the same answer I'd give a close friend: honest, specific, and shaped by real experience.
+And 2.
+People kept asking me where to eat, where to stay, what to skip, and how to spend their time here — and I kept giving them the same answer I'd give a close friend: honest, specific, and shaped by real experience.
 At some point it made sense to write it all down.

 How we ended up here